gisbi-kim/nano-pgo/README.md

 # nano-pgo
  ![example results](docs/results/visualization/readme.png)
+- Features
     - For an education purpose
     - From-scratch pose-graph optimization implementation
     - A single file
     - Miminum dependencies: numpy/scipy/sksparse (and open3d for visualization).
         - numpy for basic matrix handling
         - scipy for basic rotation functions and sparse matrix containers
+        - (optional) symforce for the auto-generated symbolic Jacobian
         - sksparse for cholmod and solve function
         - open3d for large-sized point cloud (pose-graph) visualization
-    - (optional) symforce for the auto-generated symbolic Jacobian
+- ps.
+This tutorial supports only batch pose-graph optimization (but with a sparse solver!) and does not cover incrementally expanding pose-graph optimization (e.g., iSAM).

 ## Preparation (dependencies)
 - Recommend to use python<3.12 and numpy<2, for example,